alfgook/talysExforMapping/README.md

 ### talysExforMapping - R package

-This package enables the mapping from predictions of TALYS to the observables recorded in EXFOR entries.
+This package enables the mapping from predictions by TALYS to the observables recorded in EXFOR entries.
 For instance, a cross section associated with a target in natural composition requires the collection and summation of data in files produced by several TALYS calculations.